 - 1. Draw i) half sectional front view with top half section and ii) Side view of a protected type flange coupling to connect two shafts of diameter 25mm each. - 2.
 Prepare free hand sketches of a protected type flange coupling as per instruction given below: i) Sectional elevation with top half in section.
 Ii) Right view.
 Take diameter of shaft D=30mm and a scale of 1:1.
 Indicate important dimensions on the sketches. - 3.
 Prepare free hand sketches (half sectional front view-top half) of a protected type flange coupling for a shaft of 30mm dia adopt.
 Standard proportions add side view.
 Mark important dimensions/proportions on the views. - 4.
-Draw to 1:1 scale, the following views of a protected type flange coupling (diameter of shaft=20mm): - vi) Front view with top half section. - ii) Left view looking form the nut end.
-Indicate important dimensions, add parts list. - 5.
-Draw the following views of a UNIVERSAL COUPLING used to connect two rods of diameter 20mm: - i.
+Draw to 1:1 scale, the following views of a protected type flange coupling (diameter of shaft=20mm):i) Front view with top half section.

+ii) Left view looking form the nut end.
+Indicate important dimensions, add parts list.

+- 5. Draw the following views of a UNIVERSAL COUPLING used to connect two rods of diameter 20mm: - i.
 Sectional front view. - ii) Profile view. - 6.
 Draw a free hand sketch of a flanged nut assuming the nominal diameter to be 20mm. - 7.
-Draw a neat and proportionate sketch of a protected type of flanged coupling to connect two shafts of 25mm showing the following views. - i) Front view with top half in section. - ii) Simple top view. - iii) Right side view. - 8. draw i) Half sectional front view, with top half in section ii) side view of a bushed pin type flange coupling to connect two shafts, each of diameter 30mm. - i) Prepare a neat and proportionate free hand sketch of a bushed-pin type of flexible coupling to connect two shafts of 20mm diameter for the following views: i)Front view with top half in section.
-Ii) Side view form pin-head end. - 15.
+Draw a neat and proportionate sketch of a protected type of flanged coupling to connect two shafts of 25mm showing the following views. - i) Front view with top half in section. - ii) Simple top view. - iii) Right side view. - 8. draw i) Half sectional front view, with top half in section ii) side view of a bushed pin type flange coupling to connect two shafts, each of diameter 30mm. - i) Prepare a neat and proportionate free hand sketch of a bushed-pin type of flexible coupling to connect two shafts of 20mm diameter for the following views: i)Front view with top half in section. ii) Side view form pin-head end. - 2.
 Sketch neat proportional half sectional front view of protected type flanged coupling to connect two shafts of 20mm diameter.
 Indicate all proportions with dimensions.
-Prepare parts list. - 16.
-Sketch the following view of a Flanged coupling (protected type) to connect two shafts of 20mm diameter. - i) Front view with top half in section. - ii) Left side view. - 17.
+Prepare parts list. - 3.
+Sketch the following view of a Flanged coupling (protected type) to connect two shafts of 20mm diameter. - i) Front view with top half in section. - ii) Left side view. - 4.
 Sketch half sectional front view of a flange coupling unprotected type to connect two shafts 20mm diameter.
 Indicate all proportions.
-Add parts list. - 18.
-Sketch sectional front view of a Universal coupling to connect two rods of diameter 30mm. indicates all dimensions, add parts lists. - 19.
-Draw the following, views of pin type flexible coupling, to connect to shafts of 30mm diameter. - i) Front view with top half in section, - ii) Side view from the pin end. - 20.
-Sketch the sectional front view of a flexible coupling to connect two shafts of 25mm dia with all dimensions.
+Add parts list. - 5.
+Sketch sectional front view of a Universal coupling to connect two rods of diameter 30mm. indicates all dimensions, add parts lists. - 6.
+Draw the following, views of pin type flexible coupling, to connect to shafts of 30mm diameter.